The Bar (film): Plot

+Israel, alive and insane, ambushes them with a metal pipe, killing Sátur and pursuing Nacho and Elena to an exit ladder.
+As the men grapple on the ladder, Elena accidentally drops her dose trying to help Nacho; instead, he gives his to her, tells her to escape, and lets go, dropping him and Israel to their deaths.
+A traumatized Elena injects herself and emerges from a manhole just down the street from the burnt-down bar and outside the quarantine.
+Accepting a coat from a stranger, she shuffles away from the scene and disappears into the crowd.

 Production

 The film was shot at the store displaying the banner "El sol sale para todos" at the corner of Plaza de los Mostenses and Calle del Álamo.

 The film was produced by Pokeepsie Films and Nadie es Perfecto along with Pampa Films, and it had the collaboration of Atresmedia Cine and Movistar+.

 The premise of the film was inspired by life experiences of Álex de la Iglesia and Jorge Guerricaechevarría in the bar 'El Palentino', although the film was not shot there, but in a refitted grocery store at Plaza de los Mostenses, also in Malasaña.

 Release

 The Bar was presented at the 67th Berlin International Film Festival on 15 February 2017.
 It opened the 20th Málaga Film Festival on 17 March 2017.
 Distributed by Sony Pictures Releasing España, it was released theatrically in Spain on 24 March 2017.
 It made it to the slate of the BAFICI, and, distributed by Buena Vista, it was released theatrically in Argentina on 8 June 2017.